Symbolic reflection on mortality

 Live Art Performance

-Wash Me is a live art performance that brings together selected Tinder chats that took place during lockdown from The Hungry for Human Contact Archive commissioned by ProCreate.
-The Hungry for Human Contact Project was initiated after a dream that Corona the virus was a female vampire that came to bring revenge upon humanity.
+Wash Me is an eco-feminist live art performance that seeks for love in times of destruction.
+Bringing together an archive of selected Tinder chats that seek for love and connection during the covid19 lockdown period.
+(The Hungry for Human Contact Archive was initially commissioned by ProCreate in 2020).
+This project was initiated after a dream that covid the virus came in the shape of a female vampire called Corona to bring revenge upon humanity.
 This performance fuses dirty tinder chats with a video projection of flooding, earthquakes and drought revealed on Corona's naked body from under her thick, black coat.
-The performance ends with an audience's participatory ritual of washing Corona's body.
+The performance ends with an audience's participatory ritual of washing Corona's body- a symbol of the wounded earth.

 'They told us we could not stop.
 We could not change.
-Until, for a short moment of time, we could hear the different variety of birds sing at dawn in the city jungle when the traffic had stopped.'
+Until, for a short moment of time, we could hear the different variety of birds sing at dawn in the city jungle and all the grief and loneliness surfaced in the sweet song.'
+Dagmara Bilon 2020

 The homeless garden